cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

 };
 ```

 **Done.
-We now have a way to deal with pins, and if you look at the NUCLEO32_G031K8 project, it can be seen in use in multiple ways including the setting up of pins in the Uart class.**
+We now have a way to deal with pins, and if you look at the NUCLEO32_G031K8 project it can be seen in use in multiple ways including the setting up of pins in the Uart class.
+That project also shows how this would get put into a Gpio.hpp header and can be used for multiple stm32 mcu's.**